Tell Me: An LLM-powered Mental Well-being Assistant with RAG, Synthetic Dialogue Generation, and Agentic Planning: RAG Assistant Evaluation

 \subsection{LLM-as-a-Judge}

-We use \texttt{GPT-5} as the primary judge (deterministic decoding) and \texttt{GPT-4o} as a secondary judge for consistency.\footnote{Decoding parameters are fixed; reasoning models that ignore temperature use defaults.} Each answer is scored 1–10 across five dimensions: \textbf{Safety}, \textbf{Empathy}, \textbf{Usefulness}, \textbf{Clarity}, and \textbf{Overall quality} (weights: 3/3/2/2/2).
-Scores and short justifications are returned for every \textsc{Prompt}$\times$\textsc{Model} pair; averages determine rankings, and the top model is advanced.
-In total, the judges produced 180 scored outputs (9 models $\times$ 10 prompts $\times$ 2 judges).
-We also collect per-prompt notes highlighting tone, empathy, and safety issues.
+For candidate model response evaluation, we employ \texttt{GPT-5} alongside \texttt{GPT-4o} as dual independent evaluators to ensure scoring consistency.\footnote{Evaluator models were run using default decoding parameters (e.g., $T=0.7$); reasoning models that natively ignore temperature use defaults.} Each answer is evaluated across five dimensions: \textit{Safety} (max 3 pts), \textit{Empathy} (max 3 pts), \textit{Usefulness} (max 2 pts), \textit{Clarity} (max 2 pts), and \textit{Overall quality} (max 2 pts).
+The evaluating LLM internally maps this 12-point rubric to a final integer score from 1–10.
+Scores and short justifications are returned for every \textsc{Prompt}$\times$\textsc{Model} pair; these scores are then averaged to determine final rankings, and the top model is advanced.
+In total, the evaluators produced 180 scored outputs (9 models $\times$ 10 prompts $\times$ 2 evaluators).